Austin-Scripts/Public/README.md

-- 👋 Hi, I’m @Brose-Austin
+- 👋 Hi, I’m Austin W!
-This is a page meant for software management for Brose & RAI.
+This is the main private folder that will be used for software management.